 Our specialty-trained shoulder surgeons, Dr. Brian Blair, Dr. J. Clark Butler, Dr. Steven Callihan, Dr. Thomas Chambers, Dr. Nathaniel Evans, Dr. J. Christopher Gayton, Dr. Max Gehrman, Dr. James Merritt, Dr. Edward Mikol, Dr. Andrew Putman, and Dr. Todd Tupis, are highly skilled in their respected field of evaluating and treating shoulder injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our shoulder surgeons are committed to pursuing nonsurgical options first, such as physical therapy, anti-inflammatory medications, or injections.
 At the same time, our surgeons will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your shoulder pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your shoulder issue is normal.
-Schedule an appointment with one of our experienced shoulder surgeons by requesting an appointment online or calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, or Myrtle Beach – Market Common at (843) 353-3460.
+Schedule an appointment with one of our experienced shoulder surgeons by scheduling an appointment online or calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, or Myrtle Beach – Market Common at (843) 353-3460.
 We’re ready to help restore you to better health.